thacio/elastic-fscrawler-mcp/SETUP_GUIDE.md

 # Elasticsearch + FSCrawler + E5 Semantic Search Setup Guide

-This guide provides step-by-step instructions to set up a complete Elasticsearch environment with FSCrawler for document indexing and E5 for semantic search capabilities.
+This guide provides step-by-step instructions to set up a complete Elasticsearch environment with **single FSCrawler** for automatic document indexing and **dual search capabilities** (normal + semantic search) using the E5 model.

 ## Table of Contents
 1. [Prerequisites](#prerequisites)